dwp/dataworks-aws-ingest-consumers/README.md

 Note for some queries we use the hostname as a proxy as each consumer gets assigned different partition(s).
 The `partitions` field is actually a list - but if our number of containers matches the number of partitions, they should get one each.
 With one container we would see "0, 1, 2, 3, 4, 5".
 With three, "0, 1" and "2, 3" and "4, 5", and so on.
-Seeing more than 6 in an hour implies a consumer group re-balance occurred, as `count_distinct(partitions)` will see all the combinations that exist.
+Seeing more than the Max ASG Size in any time period, i.e. an hour, implies a consumer group re-balance occurred, as `count_distinct(partitions)` will see all the combinations that exist.
-Seeing less (i.e. 1) means there is a problem as it the UC broker does not have the 6 expected any more.
+Seeing less (i.e. 1) means there is a problem as it the UC broker does not have the 10 expected any more.

    ```
    # k2hb number of partitions seen in time period